-‘The Masked Singer UK’ Spoilers: Fans Are Convinced Viking Performed Their Own Song
+'The Masked Singer UK' Spoilers: Fans Are Convinced Viking Performed Their Own Song

 The latest episode heard all the remaining contestants sing a song that had some sort of relation to them.
 Viking sang a slow-down version of A-ha's iconic "Take On Me."

-Fans on social media had previously guessed A-ha’s lead singer Morten Harket for Viking.
-Despite singing an A-ha song, they think the Norwegian pop star is purposely trying to confuse the nation.

-“If Viking *isn’t* Morten Harket, then I’ve fallen through a hole to a parallel reality, ‘cos that’s his voice and accent, 100%,” one user tweeted.
+Fans on social media had previously guessed A-ha's lead singer Morten Harket for Viking.
+Despite singing an A-ha song, they think the Norwegian pop star is purposely trying to confuse the nation."If Viking *isn't* Morten Harket, then I've fallen through a hole to a parallel reality, 'cos that's his voice and accent, 100%," one user tweeted.

 "I've had Viking down as Morten Harket from A-ha from the start, and now I'm 100% certain," another person shared in a tweet.